-The Child Care Amendment Act 2011 was passed at the end of July 2011.
-It gives the High Court statutory authority to deal with applications to detain children in Special Care.
+The Child Care Amendment Act 2011 gives the High Court statutory authority to deal with applications to detain children in Special Care.
 It sets out a comprehensive framework for those applications, as well as detailing the interaction of Special Care Orders with Criminal Courts dealing with children's cases.
 In particular, it sets out that the HSE is not prevented from applying for a Special Care Order where a child is charged with a criminal offence.